Tony Funnell: Brentford

 Funnell joined Third Division club Brentford for a then-club record fee of £56,000 in March 1980.
 Not rated by incoming manager Fred Callaghan, he made only 23 appearances and scored six goals during his only full season at Griffin Park.
 Funnell departed the Bees in the summer of 1981, having made 35 appearances and scored 10 goals.

 Bournemouth

-Funnell signed for Fourth Division club Bournemouth in September 1981 for a £5,000 fee.
+Funnell signed for Fourth Division club AFC Bournemouth in September 1981 for a £5,000 fee.
 Under David Webb's management, he had the best season of his career in 1981–82, top-scoring 16 goals in 43 league games to help the Cherries to promotion to Division Three with a fourth-place finish.
 A back injury during the 1982–83 season ended Funnell's career in league football.
 He made 64 appearances and scored 22 goals during his time at Dean Court.

 Poole Town

-Funnell dropped into non-league football and signed for Southern League Premier Division club Poole Town in 1983.
-In a long spell with the club, Funnell scored 127 goals in 308 games for the Dolphins.
-He was recognised for his service with a testimonial versus former club Southampton in May 1991 and was inducted into the club's Hall of Fame in 2014.
+After two years in Sunday league football, Funnell moved into non-League football to join Southern League Premier Division club Poole Town in 1985.
+During a long spell with the club, Funnell scored 127 goals in 308 appearances for the Dolphins.
+He was recognised for his service with a testimonial versus former club Southampton in May 1991 and he was inducted into the club's Hall of Fame in 2014.